-- Personal protective equipment (PPE) to be worn by all staff and talent where applicable including masks (N95, N99, FFP-2) and a disposable apron - Gloves to be changed for each talent where applicable - Reduced teams on set during shoots and shows to minimise the spread of infection (microcommunity) - Sanitisation of all professional equipment on set to be done in advance of talent arrival - Each artist to work one by one on the talent; i.e. hair, nails and makeup done on one model at the same time - · Talent to do DIY hair, makeup and nails where they can - Teams not to travel by public transport to set where possible - Minimal kit and work stations to be used minimising the spread of infection - All areas of the set to have the relevant air ventilation and filtration system equipment - It is recommended each individual completes the Barbicide COVID19 Hygiene Certification providing evidentiary support that they understand how to deliver a safe and hygienic working environment
+- Personal protective equipment (PPE) to be worn and a disposable apron - The individual providing the service should wear further protection in addition to any that they might usually wear.
+This should take the form of a clear visor that covers the face and provides a barrier between the wearer and the client from respiratory droplets caused by sneezing, coughing or speaking.
+Visors must fit the user and be worn properly.
+It should cover the forehead, extend below the chin, and wrap around the side of the face.
+Both disposable and re-usable visors are available.
+A re-usable visor must be cleaned and sanitised regularly using normal cleaning products - Clients to bring their own PPE unless employers decide to supply - Gloves to be changed for each talent where applicable - Reduced teams on set during shoots and shows to minimise the spread of infection (microcommunity) - Sanitisation of all professional equipment on set to be done in advance of talent arrival - Each artist to work one by one on the talent; i.e. hair, nails and makeup done on one model at the same time - Talent to do DIY hair, makeup and nails where they can - Teams not to travel by public transport to set where possible - Minimal kit and work stations to be used minimising the spread of infection - All areas of the set to have the relevant air ventilation and filtration system equipment - It is recommended each individual completes the Barbicide COVID19 Hygiene Certification providing evidentiary support that they understand how to deliver a safe and hygienic working environment - A fully trained, dedicated H&S officer to work within the HMU department - Departmental H&S briefing at the start of each workday - All HMU workstations 2M apart and workstations and area to be cleaned/sanitized between each cast member - All HMU workshops/trailers/offices/crowd rooms/fitting rooms/On set HMU standby area/ transport to be fully cleaned and sanitised - minimum x2 per day - All HMU Areas to be equipped with multiple sanitising, sterilising, air purifying equipment- UV cabinets/Autoclave/Barbicide etc - All HMU Areas to be equipped with hazard waste disposal bins and H&S signage - Where possible use single use tools/equipment (e.g. lip brush, gowns, towels) - All equipment per station to be kept at a minimum